Vyral/brandon-montemayor/_posts/2020-11-13-focusing-on-what-were-grateful-for.md

 <center><em>This is what Montemayor &amp; Associates is thankful for this holiday season.</em></center>

 <br>We are rounding third base on 2020, and in a year like this, it’s easy to focus on a lot of the negative things that have happened.
-But today we want to introduce you to the team and share what we’re thankful for this year.
+However today we want to introduce you to the team and share what we’re thankful for this year.

 #### **Alicia Echeverria:**

-“Even though this year has been a true shitshow, I’ve had incredible clients to give me the opportunity to make lemonade with them, if you will.
-I also want to thank my family: my husband, my children, and my extended family, as well as Montemayor & Associates.
+“Even though this year has been a true shitshow, I’ve had incredible clients give me the opportunity to make lemonade with them, if you will.
+I also want to thank my family: my husband, children, and extended family, as well as Montemayor & Associates.
 I’m so grateful to work on such an incredible team with support staff to take care of all of you guys.”

 #### **Barb Clendenin:**